 - The RP must ensure that resident animals are provided regular opportunities for play, quiet time, and rest separate from activities associated with an AAI.

 - The RP and facility residents should be educated about behavioral signs that might indicate that an animal is not enjoying an activity associated with AAI.
 The RP and residents must carefully observe the animal's body language to detect signs of stress, discomfort, anxiety, or fear.
 They must also be aware of changes in sleep and eating patterns that could reflect excess stress or lack of proper care associated with the AAI program.
-The appearance of such signs should be discussed with a veterinarian to determine appropriate interventions.
-Interventions could include more frequent breaks, a "vacation" for the animal, or discontinuing its participation depending on the factors associated with stress.
-Intervention options may need to be explored with a person knowledgeable in animal behavior and the operation of AAA, AAT, and RA programs to determine what is reasonable.
+The appearance of such signs should be discussed with a veterinarian to determine appropriate interventions such as including more frequent breaks, a "vacation" for the animal, or discontinuing its participation depending on the factors associated with stress.
+Intervention options may need to be explored with a person knowledgeable in animal behavior and the operation of animal-assisted activities, animal-assisted therapy, and resident animal programs to determine what is feasible.

-- Animals should be trained not to pick things up off the floor unless instructed by the RP.
-In some facilities, powerful human medications may accidentally fall to the floor or be intentionally offered to these animals.
+Animals should be trained not to pick things up off the floor unless instructed by the RP.
+In some facilities, powerful human medications or other inappropriate substances may accidentally fall to the floor or be intentionally offered to these animals.

-- There should be a coding system to alert the RP to rooms that should not be entered because their occupants do not want to interact with animals or because of a greater risk of contracting or transmitting an infectious disease.
+Also, within facilities with AAI programs, there should be a coding system to indicate rooms that should not be entered because their occupants do not want to interact with animals or because of a greater risk of contracting or transmitting an infectious disease.

-- The RP, veterinarian, and other involved parties must be aware that working animals may need to be retired because of their age, reduced enthusiasm for their job, or physical or behavioral concerns.
+Lastly, all involved parties, including the veterinarian and RP, should be aware that therapy animals may need to be retired because of their age, reduced enthusiasm for their job, or physical or behavioral concerns.